 Foreign citizens have a right to own or invest in a C corporation.
 There is no binding on the investor’s type as in the case of an S corporation.
 This allows a more significant number of investors participate in the business allowing foreign money to flow in for investment.

 Disadvantages of C Corporation:

 There are some complex regulations that a C Corporation is expected to follow.
 The details of all the meetings of directors and stockholders are required.
 Since all the actions taken by the C Corporation needs to get approval from its directors, it may slow down the process sometimes when it is urgently required.
 Also, if the C Corporation does interstate business, it is subject to taxes in other states.

-After deducting all the business expenses such as fringe benefits, salaries, interest payments, C Corporation is required to pay taxes on their profits at the corporate level.
+After deducting all the business expenses such as fringe benefits, salaries, interest payments, a C Corporation is required to pay taxes on their profits at the corporate level.
 If these profits are further distributed as dividends to the shareholders, they are also expected to pay taxes on that money while filing their personal tax returns.
-If companies plan to reinvest the profits back into the business, only then double taxation may not affect them.
+If companies plan to reinvest the profits back into the business, only then does double taxation not affect them.
 In the case of smaller businesses, most of the company’s profits are distributed as salaries and fringe benefits.
 Hence, double taxation can be avoided because no money is left over for distributing dividends.

-Hence, C Corporation offers a lot of flexibility when establishing businesses which help you to grow and expand.
+Hence, C Corporation offers a lot of flexibility when establishing businesses which help you grow and expand.
 If you are still confused about any detail regarding C Corporation, you should always consult an attorney before making any decision.